 Vitamin B12 is essential for a healthy brain and nervous system.
-Not getting enough vitamin B12 is linked with changes in the way you feel and think.
-These changes might make you more irritable, and lead to feelings of anxiety and depression, which could heighten your perimenopausal symptoms.
+Not getting enough vitamin B12 is linked with changes in how you feel and think.
+These changes might make you more irritable and lead to feelings of anxiety and depression, which could heighten your perimenopausal symptoms.
 Meat, dairy, and fortified plant-based sources are good sources of vitamin B12.

 Once you’re over the age of 50 years, you’re more at risk of vitamin B12 deficiency.
-This is because you might stop producing enough hydrochloric acid in your stomach — which is needed for the absorption of vitamin B12.
-Monitoring your levels with a home blood test can help you understand if you might need a supplement.
+This is because you might stop producing enough hydrochloric acid in your stomach — which is needed to absorb vitamin B12.
+Monitoring your levels with a home blood test can help you understand if you might need a vitamin B12 supplement.

 Calcium also helps to protect your bones and reduce the risk of osteoporosis.
 Dairy, green leafy vegetables, fortified alternative milk, and bread made with fortified flour are good sources.

 Some research suggests omega-3 fats might help to reduce night sweats and improve mood.
 They might also help to reduce the risk of breast cancer — but currently, the evidence is unclear.
-Because these fats are so important for many areas of your health, getting enough will be beneficial for your overall wellbeing.
+Because these fats are so important for many areas of your health, getting enough will benefit your overall wellbeing.

 Oily fish is one of the best sources of omega-3s.
 It’s recommended that you aim to eat 1-2 portions a week.
 There are some plant sources, like flaxseed and chia seeds but your body finds it harder to use this type of omega-3 (ALA).
-If you’re vegan, vegetarian or don’t eat a lot of fish you might need to think about taking a supplement.
+If you’re vegan, vegetarian or don’t eat a lot of fish, you might need to think about taking an omega-3 supplement.

 Some people also like to include phytoestrogen-rich foods in their diet.
 Phytoestrogens are substances found in certain plants that have oestrogen-like effects.
-There is some evidence that they might help to reduce hot flushes.
+There's some evidence that they might help to reduce hot flushes.